Siemens Charger: Ontario Northland

+Trinity Railway Express

+In February 2024, five locomotives were purchased for use on the Trinity Railway Express (TRE) commuter rail service operating in the Dallas/Fort Worth area.
+Delivery of the first locomotives is expected around summer 2026.
+The five locomotives are intended to replace the oldest units in the existing TRE fleet.
+TRE has the option to purchase up to six additional locomotives under the contract.

 Via Rail

 In December 2018, Via Rail ordered 32 bi-directional trainsets each powered by one SC-44 locomotive for use on the Québec City–Windsor Corridor.
+As with several other orders, the trainsets will use Siemens Venture passenger cars.

-The first of VIA Rail's trainsets were delivered on September 29, 2021 to VIA Rail in Montreal, crossing into Canada via Sarnia, Ontario.
+The first of VIA Rail's trainsets were delivered on September 29, 2021, to VIA Rail in Montreal, crossing into Canada via Sarnia, Ontario.
 When the locomotives' final paint scheme was unveiled by VIA Rail in May 2021, the locomotive was designated as an SC-44, but when delivered the locomotives' designation had been changed to SCV-42.
+The trainsets entered service in 2022.